dfinity/motoko/design/ActorClassConfiguration.md

-The constructor abstracts a call the System's `ManagementCanister`, passing the quoted code of the imported actor class and actual argument as arguments, using the managment canister methods:
+The constructor abstracts a call the System's `ManagementCanister`, passing the quoted code of the imported actor class and actual argument as arguments, using the management canister's methods:

 ```
   create_canister : () -> (record {canister_id : canister_id});